dinbtechit/flutter_angular_framework/README.md

 ## DO NOT USE THIS IN PRODUCTION.

 This framework is built using [Reflectable](https://pub.dev/packages/reflectable) to explore the potential of Reflection.
-Bring Angular concepts to flutter.
+Brings Angular concepts to flutter.
 Such as `@Component`, `@Injectable` -> Provider etc.

 ## Installation: